Ohio Farm Bureau supports Issue 1

 A 26-member board of trustees governs the organization.
 Meet the state board members

-Beginning with our longstanding partnership with Nationwide Insurance, Farm Bureau is proud to offer our members exclusive access to resources, expertise, and benefits that provide a variety of agricultural business solutions.
+Beginning with our longstanding partnership with Nationwide, Farm Bureau is proud to offer our members exclusive access to business solutions, expertise, and benefits that provide a them with a competitive advantage.
 Our Young Agricultural Professionals groups are active across the state and offer many opportunities to get involved with the agricultural community.

 We are focused on growing the next generation of farmers and producers in Ohio.
 Along with trusted organizations like The Ohio State University, FFA and 4-H, Farm Bureau helps to promote career pathways, ag literacy and provide economic opportunity, networking opportunities and leadership development for young farmers.
 In addition, Ohio Farm Bureau is nurturing a passion for careers in agriculture by way of innovative programming and the many scholarships and grants for students and young farmers that we sponsor through the our foundation.